Skip to content

 Google Search Console Integration

-Link your Google Search Console account to see which search queries bring visitors to your site:
+Link your Google Search Console account to see which search queries bring visitors in:

 • In Google Analytics, go to Admin > Property Settings